Marshall University offers a variety of merit-based scholarships to students who demonstrate outstanding academic achievement.

 Before you can be sent for a FWS job interview or begin other jobs on campus, you MUST:

 - Have the Homeland Security Form I-9 on file at Marshall University’s Human Resources Office, Room 207, Old Main.
 A sample of the form that you will complete along with a list of acceptable documents may be viewed at: www.uscis.gov/files/form/i-9.pdf.
-Please note that you must complete the I-9 in person, not thru the mail or by fax.
+Please note that you must complete the I-9 in person.

 In order to customize your payroll deductions and to arrange for direct deposit of your earnings, you need to:

-- Complete IRS W-4 Form located at http://www.uscis.gov/files/form/i-9.pdf, and submit it to the Payroll Office, Room 203, Old Main.
+- Complete IRS W-4 Form, which is located at http://www.uscis.gov/files/form/i-9.pdf, and submit it to the Payroll Office, Room 203, Old Main.
 Without this form on file your federal and state exemptions will default to single and zero.

 If you are hoping to work on campus, we encourage you to complete these tasks any time you are on campus including Green and White Days, New Student Orientation and Week of Welcome.